Stowe House: The State Music Room

 The State Music Room, to the east of The Marble Saloon, is approximately 30 by 40 ft, probably designed by Valdrè and finished in the early 1780s.
 With an apse in the centre of the north wall, there are doors at each end of the side walls, though only the northern pair are real, the other two are false doors.
 The north has within the apse two sets of doors flanking a niche that is surrounded by a decorative frame.
 There are two un-fluted scagliola Corinthian columns on the corners of the apse and also within it flanking the niche.
 The walls are painted with panels in the form of Grotesques and Arabesques.
-The chimneypiece in the centre of the east wall of white marble inset with panels of rosso antico marble and with carved decoration of musical instruments in white marble and ormolu, this chimneypiece was sold in 1922 but bought back in 1991, and a new mirror above the chimneypiece was made to replace the original one.
-The plaster ceiling has gilt molded decoration and seven inset paintings.
-The central painting is circular and is of The Dance of the Hours after Guido Reni and is flanked to the north and south by two rectangular paintings of the four seasons.
+The chimneypiece in the centre of the east wall is of white marble inset with panels of Rosso antico marble and with carved decoration of musical instruments in white marble and ormolu.
+This chimneypiece was sold in 1922 but bought back in 1991, and a new mirror above the chimneypiece was made to replace the original one.
+The plaster ceiling has gilt moulded decoration and seven inset paintings.
+The central painting is circular and is of The Dance of the Hours after Guido Reni, and is flanked to the north and south by two rectangular paintings of the four seasons.
 Between these large paintings are four smaller ones of landscape scenes.
 All the paintings are believed to be by Valdrè.
 The central chandelier is a recreation of 2012 of the one sold in 1848.
 The ancient Roman sculpture the Marine Venus, that used to stand in the niche, was purchased by Queen Victoria at the 1848 sale and is now at Osborne House.
-This has been replaced in the niche by a bust of William Pitt the elder by Joseph Wilton, which is on loan to the house.
+This has been replaced in the niche by a bust of William Pitt the Elder by Joseph Wilton, which is on loan to the house.
 There is mention of a chamber organ in the room in 1779.
-Also sold in 1848 were two Italian neo-classical side tables with Verd antique tops the frames being carved with plaques of Leda and the Swan and Juno and her peacock, these are both now in the Wallace Collection.
+Also sold in 1848 were two Italian neo-classical side tables with Verd antique tops, the frames being carved with plaques of Leda and the Swan and Juno and her peacock; these are both now in the Wallace Collection.